Capital University: Clowson Field

 Clowson Field is home to the baseball and softball teams.
 The field is located just a short drive from campus off of South Nelson Road.
 In 2021, a project to bring the softball and baseball fields to the main campus using space south of the Student Union was being considered.

 People

-Capital has many alumni living in central Ohio and throughout the United States.
+Capital has many alums living in central Ohio and throughout the United States.